chesedcore/Evesses/README.md

 # Evesses
-A tag-driven, transactional event pipeline with temporal scope and logged transactions.
+A tag-driven, transactional event pipeline with temporal scope and a tracked history.

+USAGE GUIDE COMING THIS WEEK‼️lmao